 - have tested positive for COVID-19;

-- No one with symptoms of COVID-19 should be present onsite.
-If you observe anyone (including but not limited to employees, students, visitors or vendors) developing or exhibiting symptoms of COVID-19 onsite, notify your supervisor or your campus official(s) immediately.
+- No unvaccinated person with symptoms of COVID-19 should be present onsite.
+If you observe anyone (including but not limited to employees, students, visitors or vendors) developing or exhibiting symptoms of COVID-19 onsite, notify your supervisor or your designated campus official(s) immediately.

 - The university will not disclose the identity of any employee or student who is diagnosed with or is suspected of having COVID-19, except on a need-to-know basis.
 The university may also notify public health authorities if they learn that a student or employee has tested positive for COVID-19, and public health authorities have not already been notified, as this is a direct threat to public health.

-- As appropriate, students, employees and the public will be made aware if and when confirmed COVID-19 cases are present on campus (updated August 31) in the previous 14 days.
+- As appropriate, students, employees, and the public will be made aware when confirmed COVID-19 cases are present on campus in the previous 14 days and considered to be a risk to campus safety.
 Any university closures or any restrictions in place to limit COVID-19 exposure (e.g., limited hours of operation) may be communicated in a manner that balances privacy with health and safety interests.
 The university has established communication protocols on how a confirmed, positive case of COVID-19 on a UH campus should be announced to the respective campus community.

-Campus Responsibilities to Clean and Disinfect in Cases of COVID-19 or Suspicion of COVID-19
+Campus Responsibilities to Clean and Disinfect in COVID-19 Cases Identified by the Campus Official(s)

-- Campuses should establish protocols for closing off areas substantially used by a person who has or is suspected of having COVID-19 and for preventing use of these areas until after cleaning and disinfecting.
+- Campuses should establish protocols for closing off areas due to COVID-19 cases identified by the campus official(s) and preventing use of these areas until after cleaning and/or disinfecting.

-- Protocols should also ensure as safe as possible and correct use and storage of cleaning and disinfection products.
+- Protocols should also ensure safe, correct use, and storage of cleaning and disinfection products.